Pakistanis’ offshore assets: 2,154 properties, 1,211 owners

 The DHA counsel argued that his client had limited involvement in the project.

-"Your name attracts controversy every time you have gone into housing schemes," Justice Saqib Nisar said.
+“Your name has been attracts controversy every time you have gone into housing schemes,” Justice Saqib Nisar said.

-Meanwhile, the chief justice regretted that he was being held responsible for not putting his house in order even though the judiciary does not have the authority to legislate.
+Meanwhile, the chief justice regretted that he is being held responsible for not putting his house in order even though the judiciary does not have the authority to legislate.

-During the hearing of a case regarding the minorities rights, the chief justice said the judiciary had moulded its procedure according to the current era.
-“We can only interpret laws, not create them," he said.
+During the hearing of a case regarding minorities rights, the chief justice said the judiciary has moulded its procedure according to the current era.
+“We can only interpret laws, not create them,” he said.

+He said that the recommendations of the law commission had been forwarded to the Law Ministry but are still pending.

 Earlier, the Supreme Court also sought details from the government about the development and reconstruction plan in the 2005 earthquake-hit areas of the country, as it heard a suo motu notice of alleged embezzlement in grants and donations meant for reconstruction and rehabilitation of the earthquake survivors.